Physical Therapy And Low Back Pain: What You Need To Know

 The physical therapy recipients also had significantly lower out-of-pocket, pharmacy, and outpatient (including imaging) healthcare costs, although they did pay more in provider costs to see a physical therapist.

-Things to Consider Before Scheduling a PT Appointment
+Things to Consider Before Scheduling a Physical Therapy Appointment

 1. Time